influxdata/docs-v2/content/v2.0/cloud/monitor-alert/notification-rules/delete-notification-rules.md

 ---
 title: Delete notification rules
 description: >
-  Delete notification rules to receive alerts on your time series data.
+  If you no longer need to receive an alert, delete the associated notification rule.

 weight: 201
 v2.0/tags: [monitor, notification rules]